Five types of bacteria linked to aggressive prostate cancer – study

 Researchers have identified five types of bacteria that are linked to aggressive prostate cancer.

-The bacteria was common in urine and tissue samples from men with the condition, a new study found.
+The bacteria were common in urine and tissue samples from men with the condition, a new study found.

-It is hoped the findings could help pave the way for treatments that could target this bacteria and slow or prevent the development of aggressive disease.
+It is hoped the findings could help pave the way for treatments that could target these bacteria and slow or prevent the development of aggressive disease.

 Scientists do not yet know how people pick up the bacteria, or whether they are causing the disease.